yeahnoob/dotmeta/README.md

-# dotmeta
+# DotMeta
-"dotfiles" in original, an alternate name following the trend, it's not a metaphor or joke!
+"DotFiles" in original, an alternate name following the trend, it's not a metaphor or joke!

+## List of Dot Files
+* nvim => `./vimrc`